 The Skagit River Wildlife Mitigation Program is designed to meet the requirements of Federal Energy Regulatory Commission License for City Light's Skagit Project.
 It includes three main components: acquiring and managing wildlife habitat; providing funding for wildlife monitoring to City Light's partners on the Skagit River; and administering wildlife research grants.

-of lands purchased under all three programs.
+of lands purchased under the both these City Light programs.

 National Park Service (NPS)

 City Light annually provides funds to the National Park Service for wildlife monitoring.
 Examples of projects include population monitoring for bats, migratory birds, and harlequin ducks.
 City Light also provides a wildlife research laboratory for the NPS in Newhalem.

 In support of U.S. Forest Service efforts to protect bald eagles in the Skagit River Basin, City Light provides funds for monitoring this species.
 Funds are also provided for educational activities during winter bald eagle viewing events sponsored by the U.S. Forest Service and Washington State Parks.

 Wildlife Research Grants

 City Light offers wildlife research grants to qualifying applicants on an annual basis.
 The primary goal of the research grant program is to facilitate the development of improved methods for understanding, managing, and protecting wildlife and their habitats in the North Cascades ecosystem, with an emphasis on the Skagit River Watershed.
 A secondary goal of the program is to contribute to the training of new researchers and investigators.